cktears/kaggle_digit-recognizer/README.md

 # kaggle_digit-recognizer
-This is a digit-recognizer for kaggle competition
+This is a digit-recognizer for kaggle competition.